CodiTramuntana/decidim-cunit-app/README.md

 5. Set the correct default host for the organization, otherwise the app will not work properly.
 Note that you need to include any subdomain you might be using.
 6. Fill the rest of the form and submit it.

+By the moment, there's no Here Maps configured yet.

 You're good to go!